uqlibrary/technology-training/R/heatmaps/heatmaps_intermediate.md

 library(ggplot2)
 ```

+    ## Registered S3 methods overwritten by 'ggplot2':
+    ##   method         from
+    ##   [.quosures     rlang
+    ##   c.quosures     rlang
+    ##   print.quosures rlang

-We are using a built-in dataset about oesophageal cancer occurence: `esoph`.
+We are using a built-in dataset about oesophageal cancer occurence:
+`esoph`.

 ``` r
 ?esoph
 ```

-Let's subset the data we want to look at, i.e. only 55-64 year-olds:
+Let’s subset the data we want to look at, i.e. only 55-64 year-olds:

 ``` r
 esoph_sub <- subset(esoph, agegp == "55-64")